Glen Jackson (rugby union)

-Glen Warwick Jackson (born 23 October 1975 in Feilding, New Zealand) is a professional full-time referee for New Zealand Rugby.
-Jackson is also a former New Zealand rugby union player.
+Glen Warwick Jackson (born 23 October 1975 in Feilding, New Zealand) is a coach for the Fijian Drua and also Fiji national team.
+Jackson is also a former New Zealand rugby union player and referee.
 During his playing career, he was a first five-eighth.
 Domestically, he represented Bay of Plenty and Waikato in the NPC and the Saracens in the UK's Guinness Premiership.
 His strong performances saw him named in the Chiefs squad for the 1999 Super Rugby season and had international experience as well with New Zealand Māori (now known as the Māori All Blacks) and the Barbarians.

 Playing career

 Jackson was part of the 2004 Bay of Plenty Steamers team when they won the Ranfurly Shield.

 He made his debut for the Chiefs in the opening round of the 1999 Super 12 season.
 Jackson made his final appearance for the Chiefs in a 2004 Super 12 semi-final defeat to the Brumbies.
 Jackson was a member of the New Zealand Māori side that won the 2004 Churchill Cup.
 He signed for Saracens in 2004.

 In 2007 he was voted The Professional Rugby Players' Association player of the year after being leading points scorer in the 2006–07 Guinness Premiership.

 In 2009 he played for the Barbarians.
 Jackson played his final game for Saracens against Leicester Tigers in the final of the 2009–10 Guinness Premiership.